 Rule 15.1.
-Distribution of Tax Decisions
+Distribution of Tax Court Decisions

 (a) Posting.
 The Tax Court must post on its website those of its unpublished decisions that it determines involve substantive or significant issues of legal interpretation or procedure.

 (b) Posting on Request.
-The Tax Court may, on the request of either party or the judge or commissioner and at its sole discretion, post on its website an unpublished tax decision from any superior court of this state, including decisions arising under the Tax Court small claims procedure, A.R.S. § 12-172.
+The Tax Court may, on the request of either party or the judge or commissioner, and in its sole discretion, post on its website an unpublished tax decision from any superior court of this state, including decisions in Small Tax Claims cases.
 The decision to post or not to post any decision under this subsection is not an endorsement or rejection by the Tax Court of the decision.

 (c) Not Precedent.
-Unpublished decisions on the Tax Court website must be posted in a manner that prominently indicates that they are not binding authority and are not legal precedent.
+Unpublished decisions on the Tax Court’s website must be posted in a manner that prominently indicates that they are not binding authority and are not legal precedent.

 (d) Time Posted.
-Unpublished decisions must remain posted on the Tax Court website for three years from the filing date, unless the Tax Court determines that a different length of time is appropriate.
+Unpublished decisions must remain posted on the Tax Court’s website for three years from the filing date, unless the Tax Court determines that a different length of time is appropriate.

 Rule 19.
-Reclassification if a Defendant Taxpayer Elects
+Reclassification in Small Tax Claims Cases

-If a defendant taxpayer elects small claims procedures, and the election is not controverted, or if controverted, the controversion is overruled, the case must be reclassified as a small tax claim, and the clerk must assign the case a new number as provided in Rule 4.
+If a defendant taxpayer elects to proceed under the Small Claims Procedures provided for in A.R.S. § 12-172, and the election is not controverted, or if controverted, the controversion is overruled, the case must be reclassified as a Small Tax Claim, and the clerk must assign the case a new number as provided in Rule 4.

 Rule 20.
-Reclassification When Requirements Not Met
+Reclassification When Requirements Not Met in Small Tax Claims Cases

-If the Tax Court determines that a case designated as a small tax claim does not meet the requirements of A.R.S. § 12-172, the case must be reclassified as a record tax case.
+If the Tax Court determines that a case designated as a Small Tax Claim case does not meet the requirements of A.R.S. § 12-172, the case must be reclassified as a record tax case.
 The clerk must assign a new number as provided in Rule 4, and must assess the taxpayer and all other parties for whom the payment of filing and appearance fees are not exempt, with the difference between what the party paid to file or appear, and the statutory fees required for a record tax case.
-Parties must pay the assessment no later than 10 days after transmittal of the assessment notice by the clerk.
+Parties must pay the assessment no later than 10 days after the the clerk transmits the assessment notice.

 Rule 21.
-Clerk to Serve Small Tax Complaint
+Clerk to Serve Complaint in Small Tax Claims Cases

-When a small tax claimis filed, the Tax Court Clerk must serve a copy of the complaint on the applicable state or local taxing authority by mail.
-Service is effective upon the complaint’s receipt by the taxing authority.
+When a Small Tax Claims case is filed, the Tax Court Clerk must serve a copy of the complaint on the applicable state or local taxing authority by mail.
+Service is effective when the taxing authority receives the complaint.

 Rule 22.
-Non-Lawyer Representation in Small Tax Claims
+Non-Lawyer Representation in Small Tax Claims Cases

-In a small tax claim, a party may be represented by a person who is not an active member of the State Bar, if the Tax Court allows.
-The Tax Court must establish a procedure by which non-lawyer representation can be effected in small tax claims.
-Information about the procedure must be in writing, and must be available from the Tax Court on request.
+In Small Tax Claims cases, the Tax Court may allow a party to be represented by a person who is not an active member of the State Bar of Arizona.
+The Tax Court must establish a procedure for this purpose.
+The procedure must be in writing and must be available from the Tax Court on request.

 Rule 23.
-Dismissal By Taxpayer
+Dismissal of Small Tax Claims Cases

-A taxpayer may dismiss a small tax claims case by filing a Notice of Dismissal with the Tax Court Clerk before the opposing party serves either an answer or a motion for summary judgment.
-A small tax claims case also may be dismissed by order of the Tax Court based on a stipulation of dismissal signed by all parties who have appeared.
-The order may be signed by a judge, an authorized court commissioner, the clerk, or a deputy clerk.
-A dismissal by the taxpayer is with prejudice, meaning a taxpayer is barred from bringing a later case on the same claim for the same tax period.
+A taxpayer may dismiss a Small Tax Claims case by filing a Notice of Dismissal with the Tax Court Clerk before an opposing party serves either an answer or a motion for summary judgment.
+A Small Tax Claims case also may be dismissed by order of the Tax Court based on a stipulation of dismissal signed by all parties who have appeared.
+The order must be signed either by a judge, an authorized court commissioner, the clerk, or a deputy clerk.
+A dismissal pursuant to a notice or order described in this rule is with prejudice, meaning a taxpayer is barred from bringing a later case on the same claim for the same tax period.